plusclouds/vm-initiator/README.md

 ## How to deploy

-First you need to make sure that environment variables are set.
+1) First you need to make sure that environment variables are set.
 To do that we need to add permanent environment variable to the server.
 Or you can change the variable during runtime if you want.
+2) Add it to cron jobs for everyminute!

 To deploy initiation scripts we suggest you to create a folder under /etc/plusclouds and put all the files there;